Neapolitan War: Austrian counterattack

 The Battle of Occhiobello proved to be the turning point of the war.
 Murat's attempts to cross the River Po proved unsuccessful, and after two days of heavy fighting, the Neapolitans fell back after suffering over 2,000 casualties.
-To make matters worse, the United Kingdom declared war on Murat and sent a fleet over to Italy.
+To make matters worse, the United Kingdom declared war on Murat and sent a fleet to Italy.

 Meanwhile, Frimont had ordered a counterattack to try to relieve the garrison in Ferrara.
 He ordered a corps under the command of Bianchi to advance on Carpi, which was guarded by a brigade under the command of Guglielmo Pepe.

 Another column was ordered to cut off Pepe's line of retreat.
 However, Carrascosa, who was in command of the Neapolitan troops around Modena, saw the Austrian trap and ordered a retreat to a defensive line behind the Panaro, where he was joined by the remainder of his division, which had been evacuated from Reggio Emilia and Modena.

 But even after Carrascosa's retreat, Murat was still in a position to continue the siege at Ferrara.
-In response, Frimont ordered a corps under the command of General Neipperg to attack his entrenched right flank.
+In response, Frimont ordered a corps under the command of General Adam Albert von Neipperg to attack his entrenched right flank.
 On 12 April, after bitter fighting at the Battle of Casaglia, the Neapolitan troops were driven from their entrenched positions.

 Murat was forced to lift the Siege of Ferrara and retreat back on the road to Bologna.
 On 14 April, Frimont attempted to force a crossing of the Panaro but was repelled.
 However, only two days later, Murat and his army retreated from Bologna, which was quickly retaken by the Austrians.